What is Social Anxiety

 The social scenarios almost always trigger fear or anxiety in the sufferer.

 The social anxiety sufferer’s fear or anxiety is excessive to the social scenario and the context.

 The social anxiety sufferer avoids their feared social scenario/s or endures them despite severe fear or anxiety.

 The sufferer’s fear and avoidance cause them a lot of distress and impacts on their ability to: function at work , to socialise or carry out other aspects of their life.

 The sufferer has been experiencing difficulty with fear/anxiety or avoidance for at least 6 months or longer.

 The social anxiety/fear or avoidance cannot be blamed on the side effects of medication or drug abuse or another medical condition.

 The social anxiety/fear or avoidance is not attributable to another mental disorder such as e.g. autism , body dysmorphic disorder or panic

-Catherine Madigan, clinical psychologist is available to treat your social anxiety via individual and /or group CBT sessions and can offer virtual reality exposure too.
+Catherine Madigan, clinical psychologist is available to treat your social anxiety via online or face to face individual and /or group CBT sessions and can offer virtual reality exposure too.

 Call now on 0429 883671